Nha Trang is a well-developed beach resort, but as you leave the coastline, you find also a bustling Vietnamese city and lots of fascinating history.

 Just a few hundred meters from the port of Nha Trang in the south, at the end of the Nha Trang Bay, are the National Oceanographic Museum, Aquarium of Vietnam, and Institut of Oceanography which was founded in 1923.

 The Institute was one of the first scientific research centers in Vietnam and is an important location for tropical oceanographic research.
-Ever since its foundation, the center has published around 1,100 scientific studies on marine biodiversity, marine physics, as well as ecology and environment.
+Ever since its foundation, the center has published around 1,100 scientific studies on marine biodiversity, marine physics, as well as ecology, and the environment.

 The museum houses over 20,000 marine and freshwater creatures.